Aqua Teen Hunger Force Colon Movie Film for Theaters: Boston Mooninite panic

 On January 31, 2007, police in Boston, Massachusetts received reports of devices resembling bombs in various places around the city.
-The devices turned out to be electronic signs similar to a Lite-Brite that displayed images of the Mooninites Ignignokt and Err giving the finger, and were designed to promote the Aqua Teen Hunger Force television show as part of a guerrilla marketing campaign authorized by Cartoon Network, the cartoon's parent company.
+The devices turned out to be electronic signs similar to a Lite-Brite that displayed images of the Mooninites Ignignokt and Err giving the finger, and were designed to promote the Aqua Teen Hunger Force television show as part of a guerrilla marketing campaign authorized by Cartoon Network.
 The boards were present in several cities for weeks before the ones in Boston were reported.

 The Boston City Government sought a reimbursement for the money spent responding to the incident.
 The amount quoted was $500,000 initially, and then was increased to $750,000.

 On February 5, it was announced that Turner Broadcasting and the city of Boston have reached an agreement to pay $2 million to offset the cost of removing the devices: $1 million to cover the cost of the agencies involved and an additional $1 million in goodwill funding to homeland security.

 An episode from season five titled "Boston" was produced as the series creators' response to the scare, but Adult Swim pulled it to avoid further controversy surrounding the events of the bomb scare.